Skip to main content

 However, when Jacquard is making its decisions from batch to batch (you can think of a batch as a window of time), it is considering data in the context of that individual period's performance.
 This is because Jacquard must make real-time decisions on whether to add variants, drop variants, increase a variant's share of the audience or decrease a variant's share of the audience.

 Individual performance for a period is essential to good decision-making because volumes and audience engagement can vary wildly batch-to-batch.
-Jacquard ultimately devises time-adjusted rates to take into the audience size and behaviour variation batch-to-batch into account.
+Jacquard ultimately devises time-adjusted rates to take the audience size and behaviour variation batch-to-batch into account.

 Further, Jacquard's incremental uplift calculations always take into the opportunity cost of conducting optimisation by subtracting the incremental events the human control hypothetically would have gotten if the whole of the audience had been shown the human control variant.